KevinMorrison-629/ClaimRouter/README.md

 # ClaimRouter
-A discord utility bot for the routing of character claims in Mudae to a given channel
+A discord utility bot for the routing of character claims in Mudae from one channel to another